-Russia says it killed ISIS spokesman Mohammad al-Adnani
+US doubts Russia's claim it killed ISIS spokesman

 First to declare ISIS caliphate

-Adnani has been with ISIS since its beginnings and was close to Baghdadi, CNN's Nic Roberston said.
-In June 2014, he was the first to declare a caliphate for parts of Syria and Iraq, indicating ISIS' aim of not just being a terrorist group but a governing entity.
+Adnani has been with ISIS since its beginnings and was close to Baghdadi, CNN's Nic Robertson said.
+In June 2014, he was the first to declare a caliphate for parts of Syria and Iraq, indicating ISIS' aim to become a governing entity and not just a terrorist group.

 Born in Syria in 1977, Adnani was the most senior Syrian in ISIS, a trait that some analysts say may have counted against him in a leadership bid among the Iraqi-led terror group.

 The US State Department officially labeled Adnani a terrorist in August 2014 and put a $5 million bounty on his head.
-It described him as "the official spokesman for and a senior leader" of ISIS, a position he obtained after becoming one of the first foreign fighters to oppose U.S.-led forces in Iraq.
+It described him as "the official spokesman for and a senior leader" of ISIS, a position he obtained after becoming one of the first foreign fighters to oppose US-led forces in Iraq.

 He was arrested in May 2005 in Anbar province and is believed to have spent some time between 2005 and 2010 at the US detention facility Camp Bucca.